 Precisely what I learned that was so wrong was not that money = security, it was that MORE MONEY = MORE SECURITY!
 The bigger your pile of money to hide behind the more insulated you were against the cold winds of the world.
 If you can just pile up enough bales of cash you can banish danger from your life.

-I’m talking to you, and most of us lead comfortable lives.
-You’re reading this on a computer, in a warm house, after a nice dinner, as you sit and watch Netflix on your 60″ plasma screen TV.
+But most folks reading them aren’t in those dire situations.
+You’re reading this on a computer, in a warm house, after a nice dinner, as you sit and watch Netflix on your TV.
 For you and for me, we have passed any reasonable point of satiation.
-I needed to realize that whatever happens after my wife and I leave our jobs – MY FAMILY AND I WOULD BE FINE.
+I needed to realize that whatever happens after my wife and I leave our corporate jobs – MY FAMILY AND I WOULD BE FINE.
 4% SWR or not.
-My wife and I were two highly educated, smart, driven people.
+My wife and I are two highly educated, smart, driven people.
 We will be able to make money even if the worst happens and our investments crash.
 That little kid sitting on the steps is a bit older now, but my fears were still those of a child.
 I needed to grow up.

 The fears that should assail me will not be held at bay by an ever-growing pile of cash.
 Money will not make our children courageous and good.
 Money will not make us happy.
 Money will not make our lives meaningful.
 And more money flowing to me will not make this world a better place.
 At this point in our lives, more money does not equal more security.
-And that’s one of the big reasons we’re giving up our jobs in a couple years.
 Security from these fears is not possible.
 They are not things to be banished by quick trick, a slight change to your way of thinking, or small change to your life.
 The only way to approach them is head on.
 Baying a great war cry as you charge headlong into the fray.
-We will not emerge unscathed, but I promise you that we will emerge stronger, better than we arrived.
+We will not emerge unscathed, but I promise you that we will emerge stronger, better than we arrived